Skip to main content

 Autistic students

-There are also organisations specifically supporting autistic students and graduates:
+Organisations that specifically support autistic students and graduates:

 Students with mental health conditions

-Some companies are registered as a Disability Confident employer.
-The government Disability Confident Scheme:
+Some companies are registered as Disability Confident under a government scheme.
+The Disability Confident employer scheme:

-• Helps employers to make the most of the opportunities provided by employing disabled people.
+• helps employers make the most of opportunities provided by employing disabled people.

-• It is voluntary and has three levels that have been designed to support a disabled person on their Disability Confident journey
+• is voluntary and has three levels designed to support employers on their Disability Confident journey.

 View a list of employers that have signed up to the scheme.